 The Type 21 was propelled by a twin shaft arrangement with propulsion provided by an all-gas turbine configuration.
 The primary powerplant comprised of two Rolls-Royce Olympus engines, a maritime development of the same aviation engine that powered aircraft such as the Avro Vulcan and most famously the Aerospatiale/B.A.C.
 Concorde.
 These produced over 50,000shp and were used for propelling the ship to its top speed of 30knots.
-The smaller secondary Rolls-Royce Tyne gas turbines provided secondary power and could be used for cruising as well as generating electricity for the onboard systems.
+The smaller secondary Rolls-Royce Tyne gas turbines provided secondary power and could be used for cruising while diesel generators produced electricity for the onboard systems.
 When operating at an economical cruise speed of 17knots the Type 21 had an operating range of around 4,000 nautical miles.

 HMS Amazon and HMS Antelope were completed with a weapon fit comprising of a single 4.5inch dual purpose gun, a weapon that had proven highly successful on the Leander-class once problems with stoppage had been resolved, and had both anti-ship and limited anti-air capabilities with target data provided by radar although final training of the weapon was done manually.
 Dedicated anti-air weapons consisted of a Sea Cat surface-to-air missile (SAM) launcher and two 20mm Oerlikon anti-aircraft guns.
 Against large maritime patrol aircraft like the Soviet Il-38 “May” it would be reasonably effective but against a fast jet however it was almost useless.
 It also had a useful secondary role as a weapon against fast attack craft like the Soviet Osa-class torpedo boat and there was also the capability to use it to attack a target on the shore such as an artillery gun emplacement.